 - Home to most of Singapore’s National Treasures

 Why it’s awesome: Originally named the Raffles Library and Museum, the National Museum of Singapore dates back to the late 1840s.
 Today, the diverse collections tell the story of Singapore’s history.
 The museum’s aim is to preserve and revive the nation’s cultural heritage.
 Most of the country’s National Treasures can be found in the large museum.
 The building itself is impressive both inside and out, with stained glass, a sweeping spiral staircase, wooden details, a glorious dome, glass rotundas, beautiful tiling, and stucco motifs.
-It’s an essential place to visit for anyone interesting in Singapore’s history and culture.
+It’s an essential place to visit for anyone interested in hitting ip some historical sites while on a touring Singapore on a highlight itinerary.

 What to do there: Admire the Neo-Palladian and Renaissance building from the outside before stepping inside to enjoy the impressive interiors and collections.
 See the eleven National Treasures housed in the museum, including a Peranakan coffin cover, drawings by William Farquhar, the Singapore Stone, Munshi Abdullah’s will, and the Gold Ornaments of the Sacred Hill.
 Other artefacts include glass pieces from the Victorian era, artworks, costumes used in Chinese opera, photographs, and old containers.
 The Singapore History Gallery really helps to bring the past to life, with an array of early items and household objects.
 Check the events calendar to see if there are any special lectures or workshops being held during your visit to Singapore.